Forloaddd/SearchPage/README.md

 # Search Page - Starton
 Search Page inspired on microsoft bing,
 #
-with the posibilite to use google to search or also qwant.
+with the posibilite of use google to search or also qwant.